inducer/pycuda/doc/source/array.rst

     Vectors in *operation* should be indexed by the variable *i*.

-    *name* specifies the name as which the kernel is compiled, *keep* and *options* are passed unmodified to :class:`pycuda.driver.SourceModule`.
+    *name* specifies the name as which the kernel is compiled, *keep* and *options* are passed unmodified to :class:`pycuda.compiler.SourceModule`.

     .. method:: __call__(*args)